The Complete (but Practical) Guide to Aminoglycosides

 Based on the Hartford nomogram, you would change LO’s gentamicin to a new regimen of 420mg q36h.

 Continue to monitor SCr.
-If it continues to rise, you may need to consider traditional dosing.
+If it continues to rise, you may need to consider traditional dosing or alternative therapies.
 On the other hand, if her SCr improves, you may need to adjust back to a shorter dosing interval.

 Monitor her for clinical response as well, and follow up with those respiratory cultures to de-escalate therapy as soon as possible.